jaspinderkohli/jaspinderkohli/README.md

 ## about me

-* Final semester MSc CS student at MUN 🎓
+* Final term MSc CS student at MUN 🎓
 * Software Developer with a passion for web applications and problem-solving 💻
 * Active open source contributor, collaborating and sharing knowledge with the developer community 🌐
 * Tech enthusiast always exploring new advancements in computer science 🌟